FullStack-HY/FullStack-Hy.github.io/src/content/3/en/part3c.md

 })
 ```

 In both of the "successful" cases of deleting a resource, the backend responds with the status code <i>204 no content</i>.
 The two different cases are deleting a note that exists, and deleting a note that does not exist in the database.
-The _result_ callback parameter could be used for checking if a resource actually was deleted, and we could use that information for returning different status codes for the two cases if we deemed it necessary.
+The _result_ callback parameter could be used for checking if a resource was actually deleted, and we could use that information for returning different status codes for the two cases if we deemed it necessary.
 Any exception that occurs is passed onto the error handler.

-The toggling of the importance of a note can be easily accomplished with the [findByIdAndUpdate](https://mongoosejs.com/docs/api.html#model_Model.findByIdAndUpdate) method.
+The toggling of the importance of a note can be easily accomplished with the [findByIdAndUpdate](https://mongoosejs.com/docs/api/model.html#model_Model-findByIdAndUpdate) method.

 ```js
 app.put('/api/notes/:id', (request, response, next) => {